-Applicants must have achieved an overall average of at least 70% in all required pre-dentistry courses completed up to the end of the first term (Fall) of the current year, but may complete any outstanding pre-dentistry requirements in the second term (Winter) of the current year.
+Applicants must have a minimum overall average of 70% in the required pre-dentistry courses completed by the end of the previous academic year prior to application but may complete any outstanding pre-dentistry courses during the year of application.

-All pre-dentistry requirements must be completed by the end of April the year in which admission is sought.
+All pre-dentistry requirements must be completed by the end of April of the year in which admission is being sought.

-Note: applicants cannot use the required pre-dentistry courses completed in the second term of the current year to "bring up" the overall average of the pre-dentistry courses to the minimum required 70%.
+Please note: applicants cannot use required pre-dentistry courses completed during the year of application to "bring up" the overall average of the pre-dentistry courses to the minimum required 70%.

-Examples of acceptable courses from Canadian post secondary institutions are listed on the equivalency list.
+Examples of equivalent courses from Canadian post secondary institutions are listed on the Equivalency List.
 Acceptable course equivalencies follow these general guidelines: